 Can Corresponding Angles be Supplementary?

 Corresponding angles can be supplementary if the transversal intersects two parallel lines perpendicularly (i.e. at 90 degrees).
-In such case, each of the corresponding angle will be 90 degrees and their sum will add up to 180 degrees (i.e. supplementary).
+In such case, each of the corresponding angles will be 90 degrees and their sum will add up to 180 degrees (i.e. supplementary).

 Are all Corresponding Angles Equal?